-5. Pay Rates and Benefits
+2. Pay Rates and Benefits

-- a.
-If the full-time Employee bumps into a different job classification, the Employee shall be paid at the hourly rate of the incumbent but shall maintain their existing rate of benefits.
-The Employer may offer a higher hourly rate of pay based on qualifications and years of service. - b.
-If the Employee bumps into the same job classification, the Employee shall maintain their hourly rate and benefits.
+a.
+If the full-time Employee bumps into a different job classification, the full- time Employee shall be paid at the part-time hourly rate of the incumbent with pro-rated benefits.
+The Employer may offer a higher hourly rate of pay based on qualifications and years of service with the City.

+b.
+If the full-time Employee bumps into the same job classification, the full- time Employee shall maintain their hourly rate but have all benefits pro-rated.